rpavlick/rpavlick.github.io/_posts/2014-06-12-consider-again-that-dot.md

 >-Carl Sagan, Pale Blue Dot: A Vision of the Human Future in Space, 1997 reprint, pp. xv–xvi

-I read this passage for the first time nearly 14 years ago.
+I read this passage for the first time some 15 years ago.
 The words have stuck with me ever since.

-I owe a lot to Carl Sagan; his books and particularly his television series, Cosmos, were inspirations along the path that has led me to a career in science.
+I owe a lot to Carl Sagan; his books and particularly his television series, Cosmos, were inspirations along my path to my current career in science.

 Most recently, that path has led me to a postdoc position at the NASA Jet Propulsion Laboratory, the birthplace of Voyager.
-Among other things, I'm researching the interactions between biodiversity and climate change.
+Among other things, I'm researching the interactions between biodiversity and climate change by looking down at Earth from space.

 My work is a small piece of an immense but, in my opinion, solvable puzzle of how we will continue to survive and coexist on the pale blue dot.

+I don't have grand plans for this blog.
+At the least, it will serve as a home for the links in the sidebar to the left.
+Beyond that, let's see.